Nintendo Plans to Double Switch Production after Strong Sales

-Nintendo is reportedly planning to double production of its Switch console, which launched on March 3, due to high demand, the Wall Street Journal reports.
+Nintendo is planning to double production of its Switch console, which launched on March 3, due to high demand, the Wall Street Journal reports.

 Although Nintendo had initially intended to manufacture eight million Switch consoles, the company is said to produce 16 million during the fiscal year starting in April 2017.
 That means Nintendo is hoping to sell more than 10 million Switches in a 12-month period, according to the Journal.